 • Sixth Form parking is available only to those issued with permits.
 A designated Sixth Form car park has been provided next to the sports field.
 Permit holders must park in their designated space as issued by Mr Collie.

-• Should you require access to the Student Hub, please park in the Short Stay parking area next to Goods In and follow the pedestrian Theatre Entrance sign.
+• Should you require access to the Student Hub, please park in the Short Stay parking area next to Goods In and follow the sign to the Student Hub.

 Polite reminders